mattruston/idb/Report.md

 One thing we have noticed with deploying changes to code is that sometimes certain files may be cached, and so their changes won't take effect for a while after a deploy.

 That is all it takes to get a project up and running using the Google Cloud Platform.

+### Tools & Technologies

+#### Front-end

+- **Bootstrap**
+  - Front-end style framework that supplies
+- **SASS**
+  - "Syntactically Awesome Style Sheets" a scripting language that compiles down to CSS.
+SASS provides many useful tools that make creating UI's better and easier, like: inheritance, nesting, variables, mixins, and more.
+- **HTML**
+	- The markup language for creating the DOM for a webpage
+- **React**
+	-

+#### Back-end

+- **Flask**
+	- A microframework for handling rendering and navigation for the webpage.

+For this project we are currently building out a static webpage using HTML, SCSS and some bootstrap for starter styles in the front end, and Python Flask for the backend.
+When creating webpages HTML is a requirement, however CSS has had some improvements.
+We used SCSS which gives us more control and flexibility when writing styles.
+SCSS has variables, mixins, inheritance, and more useful tools that make creating good responsive UI much easier.
+SCSS then compiles down into CSS that the browser can read using SASS's command line tool.
+To render and handle our paging